-Often times, people like to get extra ski accessories to stay warm when they go out skiing.
+Oftentimes, people like to get extra ski accessories to stay warm when they go out skiing.
 The following are popular accessories that you may want to think about getting before going out on the slopes:

 - Hand and feet warmers.
-These are very popular and are inexpensive accessory for people when they go outside in cold winter weather conditions.
+These are very popular and are an inexpensive accessory for people when they go outside in cold winter weather conditions.
 Hand and feet warmers are little packets that can be easily inserted into your ski gloves and ski boots.

 - Glove and boot liners.
-If you don’t like hand and feet warmers, another alternative to keep your fingers and toes extra warm is to purchase glove and boot liners.
+If you don’t like hand and feet warmers, another alternative to keep your fingers and toes extra warm is to purchase gloves and boot liners.
 They are thin fleece material liners that you can wear under your ski gloves and inside your ski boots.
 They provide insulation to your hands and feet, helping you stay warm while skiing.

 - Neck gaiters.
 This is a tube-like accessory made of insulating material that protects your neck and face from windy and chilly weather conditions while skiing.
 They provide extra warmth and a good neck gaiter is breathable and moisture resistant so there is ventilation and mobility while you ski.

 What To Do If You Get Too Cold